 5. Have a water fight in your clothes

 Get the hose, sprinkler, or water blasters going spontaneously while the weather is still warm.
-Jump in with your kids and show them it’s OK to get wet, even if they’re in their clothes.
+Jump in with your kids and show them itâs OK to get wet, even if they’re in their clothes.
 Pro-tip: easily refill water squirters by having a bucket of water handy and showing your kids how to dip them in and fill them up.
+Plus, pick up some reusable water balloons that won’t harm the environment and don’t leave scraps you have to pick up later.

-6. Plan one-on-one “dates” with each child
+6. Plan one-on-one ‘dates’ with each child

 7. Have a baking day